tomlinsw9207/CSC-134/Module 7/README.md

 -feature that allows each book up to three genres? (may not be useful for me honestly) -add code so that cin statements can have lower case and still be recognized -pop up menu...? (how on earth do i even do that?)
+-figure out way to add manga and comics so that its not a hot mess